 Dr. Courneya previously served 10 years as medical director and associate medical director for HealthPartners Health Plan.
 Additionally, he has played a significant role in advancing health care quality and innovation on a national level.
 He is board certified in Family Practice and was a family practice physician for 25 years.
 Professional activities include chairing the Chief Medical Officer Leadership Council at America’s Health Insurance Plans and the Medical Directors Council at the Alliance of Community Health Plans.
-Dr. Courneya also serves as a commissioner for the California Future Health Workforce Commission and sits on the board of directors for the National Alliance on Mental Illness (NAMI) of California.
+Dr. Courneya also served as a commissioner for the California Future Health Workforce Commission and sat on the board of directors for the National Alliance on Mental Illness (NAMI) of California.

 Dr. Courneya received his undergraduate degree from the University of St. Thomas, St. Paul, Minnesota and his medical degree from the University of Minnesota.
 He completed his Family Practice Residency at Methodist Hospital in St. Louis Park, Minnesota, and remains board certified in that specialty.
 He has served as medical leader in various roles at medical group, hospital and health plan levels.